john-science/mazelib/README.md

 ###### The Algorithm

-1. Choose a random vertex.
+1. Choose a random cell.
-2. Choose a random neighbor of the vertex and travel to it.
+2. Choose a random neighbor of the current cell and visit it.
 If the neighbor has not yet been visited, add the traveled edge to the spanning tree.
-3. Repeat step 2 until all vertexes have been visited.
+3. Repeat step 2 until all cells have been visited.

 ###### Notes